1994–95 Los Angeles Clippers season

 The 1994–95 Los Angeles Clippers season was the 25th season for the Los Angeles Clippers in the National Basketball Association, their eleventh season in Los Angeles, California, and their first season in which they played occasional home games in Anaheim, California.

+Season summary

+Off-season

 The Clippers received the seventh overall pick in the 1994 NBA draft, and selected small forward Lamond Murray from the University of California.
-During the off-season, the team acquired Pooh Richardson, Malik Sealy, and rookie shooting guard, and top draft pick Eric Piatkowski out of the University of Nebraska–Lincoln from the Indiana Pacers, and signed free agent Tony Massenburg.
+During the off-season, the team acquired Pooh Richardson, Malik Sealy, and rookie shooting guard, and first-round draft pick Eric Piatkowski out of the University of Nebraska–Lincoln from the Indiana Pacers, signed free agent Tony Massenburg, and hired Bill Fitch as their new head coach.

-The Clippers started the regular season playing their first two games overseas against the Portland Trail Blazers in Yokohama, Japan.
-However, under new head coach Bill Fitch, the team struggled losing their first 16 games of the season, as Stanley Roberts missed the entire season due to a ruptured Achilles tendon.
-The Clippers held an 8–40 record at the All-Star break, and finished in last place in the Pacific Division with the league's worst record at 17–65.